eshrh/ames/README.md

     * `bash ~/path/to/ames.sh -w`: screenshot the currently active window (requires xdotool).
-    * `bash ~/path/to/ames.sh -c`: exports the currently copied text in the clipboard to the sentence field (requires xsel).
+    * `bash ~/path/to/ames.sh -c`: exports the currently copied text in the clipboard to the sentence field (requires xclip).

 ### Arch users